He hated brunch and loved Negroni.

 Vegetarians can skip this part.

 Just 40min from Bologna, the cuisine of Osteria Fita already seeks to Florence.
-Starting with ficattola, a local fried bread with DOP cheese squacquerone the main attraction is fiorentina steak.
+Starting with ficattola, local fried bread with squacquerone DOP cheese the main attraction is Fiorentina steak.

 Via Roma, 3, 40021 Borgo Tossignano (BO)

 At Tre Monti vineyard Bourdain talks about happiness.